3ll3d00d/ezbeq/docs/win.md

 5\.
 Load the ezbeq webpage from a browser, and validate that it is working properly.

+### Using the Official MiniDSP App(s)

+At this point, with minidsp-rs running in server mode, the official MiniDSP plugin (app) can also be used.
+Assuming it is being run from a different machine, enter the IP address of the minidsp-rs server in the IP field of the application.
+Note that the automatic detection of the IP does not usually work, so the IP needs to be entered manually.

+The official MiniDSP Android and iOS applications will also work in this manner (manually entering the IP address of the minidsp-rs server instance).

+This allows for the official applications to work in conjunction with ezbeq, without needing to move the USB connection to different devices.

+Reminder - ezbeq applies BEQ settings to the INPUT side of the MiniDSP.
+Any house settings (house curve, crossovers, etc) should be applied on the OUTPUT side.

 ## Troubleshooting

 If attempting to access the site from a remote computer (still on the same internal network) and it is not working, but works when logged in locally, verify that the network is configured as "private", and not "public".